The Phoenix Art Project Gallery Exhibit

 Artists are encouraged to submit their current body of work or concept for an upcoming project, installation, performance, etc. The proposed project does not need to fill the entire space.
 Exhibits will be curated from the proposed work.
 Artists will be paired according to the Exhibits Committee and Exhibits Director's input.

 Curators are encouraged to think big about collaborative exhibition ideas and to connect with the Durango and surrounding communities through their artist selection, theme, and/or partnerships.

 Proposals are $15 for current DAC Members. $30.00 Proposal Processing Fee for Non-Members

 Deadline to apply is July 1st, 2019 for the 2020 and 2021 seasons.
 Submissions will be reviewed by the DAC Exhibits Committee and Exhibits Director by the end of August and notifications will be sent on or before October 1st, 2019.

 The Durango Arts Center's Exhibits Program believes the open call for proposals is integral to the full creative development of our community.
 Exhibits will be selected to support the growth of ideas and interests of local artists at all stages of their career by providing exhibition opportunities.
 We are also interested in fostering our local arts community by presenting interesting contemporary artwork from out of the area to continually bring new creative ideas, concepts, and methods to our local artists and arts advocates.

 DAC is a multi-faceted hub for community arts that hosts and promotes contemporary visual and performing arts, arts education, dynamics exhibits, an active Docent program and the annual Durango Autumn Arts Festival.
 Over the years, DAC has built its reputation as a local arts industry leader and has been working diligently to ensure that the arts continue to thrive in the Four Corners region and beyond.

 Proposal Questions?
-Please contact Peter@DurangoArts.org
+Please contact Julia@DurangoArts.org